Whyiest/Juice-Shop-Write-up/4-stars/steganography.md

 ## Challenge Overview

-**Title:** Steganography
+**Title:** Steganography\

-**Category:** Security through Obscurity
+**Category:** Security through Obscurity\
 **Difficulty:** ⭐⭐⭐⭐ (4/6)

-This challenge tests the participant's ability to uncover hidden data within files, specifically images.
+This challenge tests ability to uncover hidden data within files, specifically images.
 The task was to discover a notable character hidden within an image on the website, utilizing various steganography detection tools.

 ## Tools Used